skip to content

 The Lucas Girls audio tour is an important record of the Avenue’s construction.
 It highlights the integral role that Mrs Tilly Thompson, Director of the E. Lucas & Co textile company, and the company’s employees (the ‘Lucas Girls’) in fundraising and organising the tree plantings along the Avenue of Honour.
 The Avenue was officially opened in 1920 following three years of extensive tree plantings.
 It was the first of its kind in Australia and, at 22km in length and comprising nearly 4,000 trees, it is one of the longest Avenues in the Southern Hemisphere.

-Dr David Waldron, local Historian and senior lecturer in History at Federation University’s School of Arts successfully led this project.
-David conducted extensive research to inform each of the stories he wrote and that have since been narrated for the audio tour.
+Dr David Waldron, local Historian and senior lecturer in History and Folklore at Federation University’s Institute of Education, Arts and Community successfully led this project.
+David conducted extensive research to inform each of the stories that have been narrated for the audio tour.
 CeRDI worked with David on this project providing the technical support for the inclusion of the stories on the website.

 Outcomes